What Does a Jordan Dead Sea Trip Actually Cost?

 | Ramadan (dates vary) | Varies | Lower international | Reduced services at some resorts; verify |

 Key insight: October through April offers the most comfortable bathing temperatures, aligning with peak season pricing.
-Travelers on a tighter budget who tolerate heat may find significantly lower rates from June through September, though the Dead Sea’s position at 439 meters below sea level amplifies summer temperatures considerably.
+Travelers on a tighter budget who tolerate heat may find significantly lower rates from June through September, though the Dead Sea basin’s low elevation amplifies summer temperatures considerably.

 Visa Costs for Jordan